The ❤️ of our campaign. Go through these steps when you know someone struggling and want to help.

 If you think someone might be considering suicide or is using substances excessively, listen to their reasons for feeling hopeless and in pain.
 Tell them that their emotional pain is real and important.
 Practice validation, which you can learn more about in the video below.

 Remember that while you should acknowledge feelings, you don't need to agree with falsehoods.
 For example, I can empathize with someone feeling hopeless without agreeing that there is no hope for them.
-Listen without judgement and with compassion and empathy.
+Listen without judgment and with compassion and empathy.

 There are so many resources out there for teenagers struggling, but when people are in the midst of their struggle, connecting with those resources can seem difficult.